hashicorp/consul/website/source/docs/agent/options.html.md

   designates the datacenter which is authoritative for ACL information, intentions and is the root Certificate Authority for Connect.
 It must be provided to enable ACLs.
 All servers and datacenters must agree on the primary datacenter.
 Setting it on the servers is all you need for cluster-level enforcement, but for the APIs to forward properly from the clients, it must be set on them too.
 In
   Consul 0.8 and later, this also enables agent-level enforcement of ACLs.
-Please see the [ACL Guide](/docs/guides/acl.html) for more details.

 * <a name="raft_protocol"></a><a href="#raft_protocol">`raft_protocol`</a> Equivalent to the
   [`-raft-protocol` command-line flag](#_raft_protocol).